-This overview of Pro Tools LE software introduces its main windows and features, and also includes a step-by-step overview of audio recording (see "Basic Recording" on page 72).
+This tutorial of Pro Tools LE software introduces its main windows and features, and also includes a step-by-step overview of audio recording (see "Basic Recording" on page 78).

 All features described in this chapter are explained fully in the Pro Tools Reference Guide.

-You can view an electronic PDF version of the Reference Guide by choosing it from the Pro Tools Application menu (Pro Tools 6) or the Pro Tools Help menu (Pro Tools 5).
-Refer to that guide and its index for more information on Pro Tools LE features.
+You can view an electronic PDF version of the Reference Guide by choosing it from the Pro Tools menu.